jsdclxvi/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.